 The Living In Your Watershed patch is available through your local Soil and Water Conservation District.
 Contact your SWCD to request a workshop or to order patches after completing the activities on your own.
-A list of SWCDs and the areas they serve can be found on pages 3 through 5.
+A list of SWCDs and the counties they serve are listed on pages 3-5.